What you will study

-In the first half of this six month module you'll examine what we mean by strategic human resource management and how the different contexts in which organisations operate will shape the decisions they make about HR policy and practice.
-This includes the influence of different regulatory regimes and of different types of market economy and you'll also look in depth at the social and technological changes which are transforming organisations and indeed the whole world of work.
+In the first half of this module, you'll examine what we mean by strategic human resource management and how the different contexts in which organisations operate will shape the decisions they make about HR policy and practice.
+This includes the influence of different regulatory regimes and types of market economies, and you'll also look in depth at the social and technological changes transforming organisations and the whole world of work.

-Throughout this module you will be asked to relate your study of theory to practice in organisations which you know well.
-This may mean drawing on your own experience of organisations, as an employee or perhaps as a volunteer, for example.
+Throughout this module, you'll be asked to relate your study of theory to practice in organisations which you know well.
+This may mean drawing on your own experience of organisations as an employee or perhaps as a volunteer.
 You'll also be offered case studies and will be encouraged to do your own research using the university’s online library.
 There will be a day school towards the middle of the module and four online tutorials to support you in your studies.

 You'll develop and practise a number of skills, including postgraduate study skills and digital literacy skills.
 You'll also develop skills in strategy development, talent management, recruitment and selection and helping others to learn.
 You'll continue to develop as a reflective practitioner, planning your skill development and keeping a record of your plans.